 The good news this is preventable.
 Follow these tips:

-• Always check your fixer for exhaustion.
+- Always check your fixer for exhaustion.
 The easiest way is to use Hypo-Check, a chemical that lets you know if your fixer is exhausted.
 Squeeze a couple drops of it into a small amount of fixer poured from your larger bottle into a clear cup or beaker to test.
 If it turns milky white then it needs to be replaced.

-• Another quick way to test your fixer is to keep small pieces of film (I suggest the film leader that is cut off when loading your film onto the film spool when developing) and put it into a small cup of fixer.
+- Another quick way to test your fixer is to keep small pieces of film (I suggest the film leader that is cut off when loading your film onto the film spool when developing) and put it into a small cup of fixer.
 If it clears between 30 – 45 seconds then it is good for rapid fixer or 2 – 3 minutes for regular fixer.
 If it takes twice that long then it needs to be replaced.
 However, the general rule is about every 6 months if stored correctly.

-• If you suspect heat damage then make sure to store your film and camera out of direct sunlight and heat.
+- If you suspect heat damage then make sure to store your film and camera out of direct sunlight and heat.

-• Always, load your film in a development tank in a completely dark room.
+- Always, load your film in a development tank in a completely dark room.
 Check to make sure your development tank is light tight and not cracked after loading your tank with film

-• Don’t open the camera mid-roll.
+- Don’t open the camera mid-roll.
 This will accidentally expose your film with light.
 I also recommend using either black electrical tape or black gaffer’s tape like this to tape around the film door to block light any extra light.

-• If you believe your film was damaged by X-rays at the airport.
-See this article I wrote on how to fly confidently with filmOpens in a new tab. and how to prevent x-ray damage to your film it in the future.
+- If you believe your film was damaged by X-rays at the airport.
+See this article I wrote on how to fly confidently with film and how to prevent x-ray damage to your film it in the future.

-***If you are shooting expired filmOpens in a new tab. (color or black and white) the general rule of thumb is to overexpose it 1/2-Stop per decade it is expired.
+***If you are shooting expired film (color or black and white) the general rule of thumb is to overexpose it 1/2-Stop per decade it is expired.
 If you don’t know how it was stored assume it wasn’t kept cold in a fridge (especially for color film) and out of direct sunlight.
 Also, keep in mind that color film is more susceptible to bad storing conditions than black and white film.